In January 2018, BLS will introduce a new geographic area sample for the Consumer Price Index (CPI). Read More »

 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-In March, Chester County, Pa., had the lowest unemployment rate in the Philadelphia-Camden-Wilmington, Pa.-N.J.-Del.-Md.
-Metropolitan Statistical Area at 3.5 percent.
+In September, Chester County, PA, had the lowest unemployment rate in the Philadelphia-Camden-Wilmington, PA-NJ-DE-MD Metropolitan Statistical Area at 3.3 percent.